fnuecke/lama/README.md

 -----

 * `lama.get()  -> x, y, z, facing`
-    Get the current position and facing of the turtle
+    Get the current position and facing of the turtle.
 * `lama.getX() -> number`
-    Get the current X position of the turtle
+    Get the current X position of the turtle.
 * `lama.getZ() -> number`
-    Get the current Y position of the turtle
+    Get the current Y position of the turtle.
 * `lama.getY() -> number`
-    Get the current Z position of the turtle
+    Get the current Z position of the turtle.
 * `lama.getPosition() -> vector`
-    Get the current position of the turtle as a vector
+    Get the current position of the turtle as a vector.
 * `lama.getFacing()   -> lama.side`
-   Get the current facing of the turtle
+   Get the current facing of the turtle.
-* `lama.set(x, y, z, facing)`
+* `lama.set(x, y, z, facing) -> x, y, z, facing`
-   Set the current position and facing of the turtle
+   Set the current position and facing of the turtle.

 Movement
 --------

 * `lama.forward(tries, aggressive) -> boolean, lama.reason`
-   Replacement for turtle.forward()
+   Replacement for `turtle.forward()`.
 * `lama.back(tries) -> boolean, lama.reason`
-    Replacement for turtle.back()
+    Replacement for `turtle.back()`.
 * `lama.up(tries, aggressive) -> boolean, lama.reason`
-    Replacement for turtle.up()
+    Replacement for `turtle.up()`.
 * `lama.down(tries, aggressive) -> boolean, lama.reason`
-    Replacement for turtle.down()
+    Replacement for `turtle.down()`.
 * `lama.moveto(x, y, z, facing, tries, aggressive) -> boolean, lama.reason`
     Makes the turtle move to the specified coordinates or waypoint.
 Will continue across reboots.
 * `lama.navigate(path, tries, aggressive) -> boolean, lama.reason`